Silvana Gómez Juárez: Ultimate Fighting Championship

 After racking three straight wins in the regional circuit, she was booked to compete again at Dana White's Contender Series 43 against Maria Silva on October 12, 2021.
 However Gómez Juárez, as a replacement for Sam Hughes, made her UFC debut against Lupita Godinez on October 8, 2021 at UFC Fight Night: Dern vs. Rodriguez.
 She lost the bout via armbar in the first round.

 Gómez Juárez, as a replacement for Ashley Yoder, was expected to face Vanessa Demopoulos on January 15, 2022 at UFC on ESPN: Kattar vs. Chikadze.
 The bout was pushed back to UFC 270 a few days before the event.
 She lost the bout via armbar in the first round.

 Gómez Juárez faced Na Liang on June 11, 2022 at UFC 275.
 She won the bout via knockout in the first round.
 This win earned her the Performance of the Night award.

 Gómez Juárez faced Karolina Kowalkiewicz on November 12, 2022, at UFC 281.
 She lost the fight via unanimous decision.

 After the loss, it was announced that Gómez Juárez was no longer under contract with the UFC.

-Post-UFC career
+Budo Sento Championship

-On August 2, 2024, Gómez Juárez faced Alejandra Lara for the vacant women's flyweight championship at Budo Sento Championship's BSC 24 event.
+On August 2, 2024, Gómez Juárez faced Alejandra Lara for the vacant women's flyweight championship at Budo Sento Championship's BSC Vol. 24 event.
 She lost the fight via unanimous decision.